Alpine-lines/deUniv-browser-extension/privacy-policy.md

 # Privacy Policy for browser-extension-template

-No data or personal information is collected by browser-extension-template.
+No data or personal information is collected by this extension.

 ##### Contact